 Taxable income: net income minus social deductions

-Taxable income after federal taxes: This measure is theoretically the closest measure of disposable income.
+Taxable income after federal taxes: This measure is theoretically closest to disposable income.

 These tax measures don’t correspond directly to theoretical defined measures like primary income (before redistribution) or disposable income (after redistribution).
 But they can be situated between the pole of market outcome (primary income) and income left for consume (disposable income) (see Figure 1).
 The measure closest to primary income is net income (less deductions than taxable income).
 The measure closest to disposable income is taxable income after federal taxes.

-Following this three definitions we calculate Gini-coefficients out of the FTA-tax statistics.
+Following these three definitions we calculate Gini coefficients out of the FTA-tax statistics.
 Because information about net income per income bracket is only reported from 1983/1984 until 2010, we can show differences over this time period.

 Was lernen wir aus den Ergebnisen?

 As Figure 3 shows, the development for the three defined measures of income is quite parallel except for the 1980s.
-In this time period the Gini-coefficient for net income veers.
+In this time period the Gini coefficient for net income veers.
 This has probably to do with a change in regulations of deductions and shows that interpretation over time has to be very careful, because changes in taxation or regulation systems can affect the outcome.
 In general inequality assessed with taxable income is higher than inequality assessed with net income or taxable income after federal taxes.
 While it is not surprising that federal taxes reduces inequality slightly because of the progressivity of the taxes it is somehow astonishing that adding deductions (from net income to taxable income) increases inequality.
 This implies deductions to be rather flat not progressive.

 Statistical units